DoctorKhan/The-Social-Game-Book/src/10_part/03_divide_and_conquer.md

 When horizontal bonds are severed, people become dependent on vertical relationships with institutions—exactly what enables top-down control.
 Jennifer's isolation wasn't a personal failure; it was the predictable result of decades of social change that served some interests (corporate profits, political control, individual freedom) while undermining others (community resilience, collective action, mutual aid).

+From the perspective of network science, the strategy being deployed is brutally clear: sever the resilient 'mesh' structure of a community and replace it with a fragile 'hub-and-spoke' model.
+In a healthy community mesh, every node (person) has multiple connections to other nodes, creating redundant pathways for support and information.
+If one connection fails, the network remains strong.
+The goal of atomization is to eliminate these horizontal bonds until each node is connected only to the central hub—the state, the corporation, the digital platform.
+An atomized individual is a node with only one connection, making them completely dependent on and controllable by the central system.
+It is the textbook method for making a network fragile.

 ### Manufactured Tribal Conflicts: The Coffee Shop Experiment

 To see how manufactured tribal conflicts work in practice, imagine walking into a coffee shop in any American town and overhearing three conversations happening simultaneously.